Pamela Stanley

 Pamela Margaret Stanley (6 September 1909 – 30 June 1991) was a British actress who appeared in a number of stage and film roles in Britain and the United States; the role with which she became most identified with was that of Queen Victoria.

 Biography

 Early life

 Stanley was born in Nether Alderley, Cheshire.
-She was the daughter of Sir Arthur Lyulph Stanley, the fifth Baron Stanley of Alderley and his wife Margaret Evans-Gordon, the daughter of MP Henry Evans-Gordon.
+She was the daughter of Sir Arthur Lyulph Stanley, the fifth Baron Stanley of Alderley and Margaret Evans-Gordon, the daughter of MP Henry Evans-Gordon.
 She spent her early childhood in Australia, where her father was Governor of Victoria between 1914 - 1919.

 She was educated in France and Switzerland, later studying at the Webber Douglas School of Acting and Singing.
 Her mother was a noted amateur actress, descended from the Kemble family of actors.

 Career

 Theatre

 She made her stage début in Derby Day in 1932 at the Lyric Theatre in Hammersmith.
 This was followed by six months at the Oxford Repertory Company in which she appeared as Mrs. Marwood in The Way of the World.

 She appeared with Martin Harvey in Leopold David Lewis' The Bells (1933) at the Savoy Theatre, and also as Wendy in Peter Pan in 1934.
 In the same year she acted in two productions by Sir Robert Atkins at the Regent's Park Open Air Theatre, where she played Titania in A Midsummer Night's Dream with Phyllis Neilson-Terry, Leslie French, and Greer Garson as an uncredited extra; in The Tempest she was Miranda to John Drinkwater's Prospero, with Leslie French as Ariel and Atkins as Caliban.

 Stanley appeared as Queen Victoria in Victoria Regina by Laurence Housman at the Gate Theatre in 1935, and in 1936 she played Ophelia in Hamlet on Broadway with Leslie Howard.
 However, John Gielgud had just ended a very successful Broadway run of the same play; the critics were not impressed and the show closed after 39 performances.